CMTA/CMTAT/doc/USAGE.md

 See Hardhat's official [documentation](https://hardhat.org) for more information.

-### Truffle [partially depreciated]
+### Truffle [depreciated]

-> Truffle can still be used to compile the contracts but you can no longer use it to run the tests.

-To use Truffle, the recommended way is to use the version installed as part of the node modules, via the `npx` command:

-`npx truffle`

-Alternatively, you can install Truffle [globally](https://trufflesuite.com/docs/truffle/getting-started/installation/):

-`npm install -g truffle`

-See Truffle's official [documentation](https://trufflesuite.com/docs/truffle/getting-started/installation/) for more information.
+Truffle is no longer supported since it has been sunset by Consensys, see [Consensys Announces the Sunset of Truffle and Ganache and New Hardhat Partnership](https://consensys.io/blog/consensys-announces-the-sunset-of-truffle-and-ganache-and-new-hardhat)

 ## Contract size